manastalukdar/markdown-it-textual-uml/README.md

 1. Run `npm publish`.
 2. Merge develop to main.
-3. Create a GitHub release with the semantically versioned tag against main.
+3. Create a GitHub release with the semantically versioned tag against `main`.
 4. Pull repo to local.

 ## References